 Sometimes, however, the body creates an overwhelming response to an infection, and chemicals released into the bloodstream can cause inflammation throughout the body.

 This reaction is called sepsis.
 The inflammation can cause blood clots and leaky blood vessels.

 Poor blood flow can cause damage to multiple organ systems and can even cause them to fail.

-Any type of infection such as bacterial, viral or fungal, can cause sepsis, the most common varieties include pneumonia, abdominal infection such as diverticulitis, appendicitis or gallbladder infections, urinary tract and kidney infections and primary infections from the bloodstream (bacteremia).
+Any infection, such as bacterial, viral, or fungal, can cause sepsis; the most common varieties include pneumonia, an abdominal condition such as diverticulitis, appendicitis or gallbladder infections, urinary tract and kidney infections, and primary infections from the bloodstream (bacteremia).

 Sepsis can progress to septic shock.
 Septic shock occurs when blood pressure drops dangerously low, weakening the heart.